nyx-solutions/yii2-nyx-behaviors/README.md

-Yii PHP Framework Version 2 / NOX Behaviors
+Yii PHP Framework Version 2 / NYX Behaviors
 ===========================================

 Collection of useful behaviors for Yii Framework 2.0 (at the present there is only one behavior, the `datetime` behavior.).